 Before you start

-Errors: This page shows all current errors related to your listing based on the previous runs of your API.
+Feedback: This page shows all current errors related to your listing based on the previous runs of your API.
 These errors may result from:

 - Manual data entry on Amazon